 The answer is yes!
 Back in 2018, Congress asked US Fish & Wildlife Services to get an independent study to determine if a red wolf was a hybrid or a distinct species.
 If they turned out to be a hybrid, they would no longer need to be protected by the Endangered Species Act.
 The results were published in late March.
 The red wolf is a distinct species and should be protected by law.

 So back to the question.
 Why should we all care?

 The red wolf is the most critically endangered canid in the world.
 They could soon go extinct without our assistance and protection.
 As one of the most majestic animals we have ever seen, they are one of the last iconic American native species.

 Plus as an apex predator, they help keep our ecosystem in balance.
 Which in this day and time, is pretty darn important.

 Do we really want them to go extinct on our watch?

 So here is what we are doing.
 Dale has just completed an alabaster sculpture of a red wolf mom and her pup, “Just Settling In”.
 To read our blog on its creation and learn more about how you can help, click here.

 We are having a limited edition casting made of the sculpture.
 It will then be offered to various captive red wolf facilities and other conservation organizations to help raise awareness and funding.
 If you have ideas for placement, let us know at firstname.lastname@example.org.

-To learn more about red wolves, check out our fact sheet here.
+To learn more about red wolves and fall in love, check out our fact sheet here.